jladdjr/mud/README.md

 1. Switch to the `postgres` user (`sudo su` followed by `su postrges`).
 2. Create a new database and set the `mud` user as owner with `createdb -O mud mud`.

+#### Expose database services to other hosts

+Add the following line to `/etc/postgresql/15/main/pg\_hba.conf` to ensure password-based access is enabled for the `mud` user from other hosts.
+Place this rule before all other existing rules to make sure it is evaluated first (the rules in pg\_hba.conf are evaluated sequentially).

+`host all mud ADDRESS md5`

+.. replacing ADDRESS with a hostname or IP address with CIDR mask (e.g. `192.168.1.0/24`).

+Next, update `/etc/postgresql/15/main/pg\_hba.conf` to allow connections from external hosts, by adding (or updating, if already set):

+`listen_addresses = '*'`

+This setting defaults to `localhost`.

 #### Troubleshooting database issues